or

 2. Heat a medium saute pan over medium heat.
 Add butter.

-3. Once butter is melted, and you can hear it sizzling slightly, pour in the whisked eggs.
+3. Once butter is melted and you can hear it sizzling slightly, pour in the whisked eggs.
 Cook the eggs slowly, turning the pan and using a rubber spatula to gently lift up the sides as they set.
 When you lift the sides, allow the loose egg to run underneath.

 4. Once you see the egg setting into a solid sheet with a thin layer of raw egg on top, scoop 1-2 tablespoons of preserves and 1-2 tablespoons of cream cheese onto the center of the omelette.
 Scatter it evenly down the middle.